aryanjais/stock-gain-tracker/README.md

 - **Unrealized Gain/Loss**: Potential profit/loss on remaining shares in ₹
 - **Total Gain/Loss**: Combined realized and unrealized for this stock in ₹

-*Note: All traded stocks are shown, including those with remaining holdings.
+*Note: All traded stock names are shown, including those with remaining holdings.
 Realized profit/loss is calculated only for sold shares using FIFO method.*

 #### Portfolio Statistics
 - **Total Transactions**: Number of all buy/sell transactions
-- **Unique Stocks**: Number of different stocks traded
+- **Unique Stock Names**: Number of different stock names traded
 - **Stocks with Holdings**: Number of stocks I still own shares in
 - **Overall Return**: Percentage return on total investment